Structuring Data Deployment: Quantitative vs. Qualitative Inquiry

 Your manifest should be in a form that is easily accessible to you (perhaps a Google sheet pinned to your bookmarks toolbar).
 It should also be expandable so you can add data sources as you collect them.
 Your manifest should also have some organizational logic that will make sense to the “future you” who will be deploying the data listed in the manifest later in time; you could jot down this logic in a separate “Manifest Notes” tab in your spreadsheet.
 Bottom line: it will be much easier for you to identify evidence for (and evidence against!) the claims that you wish to make in your scholarship if you remember that you possess, can easily find, and can instantly have at your fingertips, all of your data sources.

 2. Begin to think of all of your qualitative data, together, in all their varied forms, as a dataset.
 Your data are composed of words and images, but they still comprise a corpus of information with an underlying theme and an organizational logic.
 You may deploy your data individually or in small groups, but implicitly or explicitly you will be analyzing larger subsets of the data as you build your argument.
-Thinking of your data holistically will also remind you that you need to consider how all of your data intersect with what you are writing – that you need to both identify data that support your claims and those that contradict them, helping you to avoid tunnel vision, focusing only on the data that do support your conclusions and argument.
+Thinking of your data holistically will also remind you that you need to consider how all of your data intersect with what you are writing – that you need to identify and mention in your work data that support your claims as well as data that contradict them.
+This holistic vision helps you to avoid tunnel vision, focusing only on the data that support your conclusions and argument.

-As you write and construct your argument, have your data manifest at hand.
+As you write and construct your argument, have your data-source manifest at hand.
 When you discuss contested, controversial, or less-well-known empirical facts; when you make empirical assertions and claims; and when you draw empirical conclusions, consider how you will best support them with your evidence.
-You will leave a great deal of data undeployed; very few scholars cite in their work all of the data they collected.
+You will leave a great deal of your data un-deployed or under-deployed; very few scholars cite in their work all of the data they collected.
 Even the data you do not cite have likely informed your thinking and reasoning however – and, of course, remain available for future analyses and projects.

 Can You Find Your Sources?